Betting on Week 12 college football? Here are the best betting apps, sportsbook promos

-How to bet on Week 12 college football: Where to bet, betting sites, promos for Texas-Georgia, and more
+How to bet on Week 12 college football: Where to bet, betting sites, promos for Georgia-Texas, and more

 Here's how to bet on the Week 12 college football schedule, including Texas vs. Georgia on Saturday, November 15